 Rinse your mouth with water after a meal or snack to neutralize acid and reduce bacteria by 30%.
 Also chewing sugarless gum or gum containing Xylotol has been shown to decrease the incidence of tooth decay.

 Not entirely.
 Whitening toothpastes will reverse the effects of some surface stains, but not change the shade of the teeth themselves.
 The change is usually minimal.

-There is some evidence that over-the-counter bleaching products do whiten teeth, however these products are not used under the supervision of your dentist and there may be potential problems which need attention prior to whitening, such as cavity or leaking restoratons in this Way.
-Also, the trays usually sold with products do fit as well as those that are custom made by your dentist.
+There is some evidence that over-the-counter bleaching products do whiten teeth, however, these products are not used under the supervision of your dentist and there may be potential problems that need attention prior to whitening, such as a cavity or leaking restorations.
+Also, the trays sold with over-the-counter products do not fit as well as those that are custom-made by your dentist.
 As a result, damage to your gums and teeth is possible.

 Ulcers are very difficult to treat.
 There is no proven technique that will eliminate ulcers.
-They can occur as a result of trauma or due to a viral source.
+They can occur as a result of trauma or due to a viral source, and every individual can have different triggers.
 Depending on their cause there are specific medications that can shorten their duration.
 Left alone, ulcers will generally diminish and disappear in two weeks.

 Bad breath, or halitosis, can be caused by many things.
 The most common cause is the presence of bacteria in your mouth and on your tongue.
 These bacteria produce odorous compounds.
 In some cases, the cause of bad breath can be from gastrointestinal origin.

 Cold sensitivity can be due a number of reasons.
 Some people are just generally more sensitive to temperature changes.
-Other causes may be due to recession of the gum tissue, abrasions of the teeth, large metal restorations or decay.
-Treatments for this condition can include fillings, fluoride applications or the use of desensitizing toothpastes.
+Other causes may be due to recession of the gum tissue, abrasions of the teeth, large metal restorations, or decay.
+Treatments for this condition can include fillings, fluoride applications or the use of desensitizing toothpastes such as Sensodyne.